Kappalucky/Timesheet-Application---GM/Timesheet-Application-Backend/README.md

 This is the general starting point as of right now.
 More detailed documentation to be written soon.

+Typically i remove all secret keys and place important information within ENV files but for this application i left everything in.

 #### Prerequisites

 - [Python 3.0+](https://www.python.org/)